CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 [Open Image Denoise](https://www.openimagedenoise.org/) is a high-performance, high-quality denoising library for ray tracing.
 It is able to remove noise from rendered images without losing much details.
 Additional filters like albedo and normal map are added to the denoiser pre-filter to improve the quality of the denoised image.

 The denoiser is integrated into the system as a post-processing step.
 Triggered every fixed number of intervals, the denoised image is merged to the original image using exponential moving average.
+Although it does have a small impact on the performance, the quality of the image is significantly improved and we could get a much cleaner image with the much fewer number of samples.

 The following example shows the effect of the denoiser with $200$ samples per pixel, a relatively low sample rate.